Award-winning storyteller Leslie Slape has told tales professionally for more than 30 years, but she really started when she was a little girl.

-Leslie has told at numerous small and large venues around Washington and Oregon.
+She has told at numerous small and large venues around Washington and Oregon.
 In 2011 she was the opening performer at a concert by Celtic storyteller-harper Patrick Ball.
-She has also

 Habiba Addo and Allison Cox.